raycast/script-commands/README.md

 ## How to use this repository

-Grab scripts that you want to use and copy them to a separate directory on your machine (you can use [_enabled-commands](https://github.com/raycast/script-commands/blob/master/_enabled-commands) folder from this repo for this).
+Grab scripts that you want to use and copy them to a separate directory on your machine (you can use the [_enabled-commands](https://github.com/raycast/script-commands/blob/master/_enabled-commands) folder from this repo for this).

-NOTE: We recommend against directly using script directories from this repo in Raycast to protect yourself from potential restructuring and new script commands suddenly appearing in Raycast.
+**Note**: We recommend against directly using script directories from this repo in Raycast to protect yourself from potential restructuring and new script commands suddenly appearing in Raycast.

 ## Write Script Commands

-To write your custom Script Commands, go over the following steps:
+To write your custom Script Commands, go over the following steps and follow the [troubleshooting section](https://github.com/raycast/script-commands/blob/master/README.md#troubleshooting) if your script command does not show up in Raycast.

 1. Create a new directory for your commands
 2. Open the Extensions preferences in Raycast and select Script Commands